tombetthauser/amazon-behavioral-interview/README.md

 ### Situation

-What was it that your team was trying to achieve
+What was it that your team was trying to achieve?

 ### Behavior